Sarah: The supersymmetric Lagrangian

 \paragraph*{Soft-breaking terms} SUSY must be a broken.
 This can be parametrized by adding soft-breaking terms to the Lagrangian.
 The possible terms are the mass terms for all scalar matter fields and gauginos

 as well as soft-breaking interaction corresponding to the superpotential terms

+\paragraph*{Dirac gauginos} Using the just described method and input it was possible to implement the MSSM and many extensions of it in \SARAH.
+However, in the last years another structure had been become popular in SUSY model building: Dirac mass terms for gauginos.
+If one demands for instance a continuous R-symmetry this forbids to write down Majorana mass terms of the gauginos.
+However, Dirac mass terms between a gaugino and a chiral superfields in the adjoint representation might be allowed.
+Such a mass term between a vector and a chiral superfield expanded in component fields leads to two physical relevant terms in the Lagrangian \cite{Benakli:2011vb}:

-\paragraph*{Gauge fixing terms and ghost interactions} The Lagrangian of a theory without further restrictions is invariant under a general gauge transformation.
+The first term is the Dirac mass term of the gauginos, the second term is an additional D-term contribution. \\ Models with Dirac mass terms are fully supported since version 3.2.0 of \SARAH.
+Also the corresponding RGEs are calculated at two-loop level. \\ \paragraph*{Gauge fixing terms and ghost interactions} The Lagrangian of a theory without further restrictions is invariant under a general gauge transformation.
 This invariance leads to severe problems in the quantization of the theory as can be seen in the divergence of functional integrals.
 Therefore, it is in necessary to add gauge fixing terms to break this gauge invariance. \\ The general form of the gauge fixing Lagrangian is

 \(f_a\) can be a function of partial derivatives of a gauge boson and a Goldstone boson.
 The corresponding ghost terms of the ghost fields \(\bar{\eta}\) and \(\eta\) are

 Here, \(\delta\) assigns the operator for a BRST transformation.
 For an unbroken gauge symmetry, the gauge fixing terms in the often chosen \(R_\xi\)-gauge are